-The changing consumer purchase behavior and associated channel landscape evolution (e.g., challenging mall traffic, ecommerce share shift and Amazon’s strengthening), the changing role and influence of brands and retailers, and emerging brands and business models are making it particularly challenging for specialty retailers to find the winning recipe.
+The changing consumer purchase behavior and associated channel landscape evolution (e.g., challenging mall traffic, ecommerce share shift and strength of Amazon), the changing role and influence of brands and retailers, and emerging brands and business models are making it particularly challenging for specialty retailers to find the winning recipe.

 Our leaders and experts help clients design and activate strategies to address these challenges and deliver top- and bottom-line growth.
 We assist clients in areas such as strategic consumer segmentation and brand positioning, store portfolio configuration and productivity enhancement, concept evolution, merchandising strategy, pricing and promotions strategy, geographic expansion (domestic and international), pinpointing of overlooked and underserved growth opportunities, marketing mix evolution, M&A support, and much more.